bitcathedrals/cf_config/README.md

 # CFconfig

-CFconfig is a paradigm of combining deployment with configuration.
+cfconfig is a paradigm of combining deployment with configuration.

 The problem that cf-config solves is that deployment and configuration are two sides of the same coin.
 Critical configuration parameters such